 After we updated MedSurvey’s survey experience to work on mobile, desktop and tablet, we knew we needed to update the main website to be responsive.
 Much like the user’s survey experience, we needed to take a mobile first approach to redesigning the website.

-A much better user experience was achieved with all stakeholders satisfied.
+The alignment between the main website, survey app, and the User Interface positively impacted the User Experience.
 The graphics were fun to create, I handled much of the html and css that would be handed off to our developers along with the style guide, and the mobile experience in browser or mobile app felt similar no matter which you used.
 Now the survey taking experience and community website feel uniformed.